Lavender farms in Virginia offer a beautiful and fragrant summertime experience.

 The farm is home to rows and rows of fragrant lavender plants, which provide a beautiful backdrop for a peaceful walk or picnic.
 You can purchase a ‘Lavender & Lemonade’ ticket which includes:

-This family-run farm also hosts many events throughout the year and you can even attend a lavender wreath workshop.
+This family-owned farm also hosts many special events throughout the year and you can even attend a lavender wreath workshop.

 #3 Glen Allen Greenhouse (formerly Lavender Fields Herb Farm)